endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `bunks`: additional crew / passenger space.
 * `capture attack`: this outfit can be wielded by a crew member and adds this amount to their base strength of 1 when attacking another ship's crew.
 Each crew member can only wield one such outfit, and they will make use of the best outfits available in each combat round.
 * `capture defense`: this outfit can be wielded by a crew member and adds this amount to their base strength of 2 when defending against boarders.
-* `cargo scan`: sets the distance from which this outfit can be used to scan a ship's cargo.
+* ~~`cargo scan`: sets the distance from which this outfit can be used to scan a ship's cargo.~~ **(deprecated in 0.9.5)**
+* `cargo scan power`: the cargo scanning range is 100 times the square root of this number.
+This means you need four scanners to get twice the range of one scanner. **(added in 0.9.5)**
+* `cargo scan speed`: The time it takes to complete a cargo scan is one second divided by the square root of this number.
+This means you need four scanners to get twice the speed of one scanner. **(added in 0.9.5)**
 * `cargo space`: amount of cargo space that this outfit adds (if positive) or removes (if negative) from your ship.
 * `cloak`: how quickly a cloaking device cloaks or uncloaks.
 When cloaking, this amount is added to your cloaking each frame until you reach 1, at which point your ship is fully cloaked.
 The opposite happens when uncloaking.
 * `cloaking energy`: how much energy it takes each frame to maintain cloaking.